Lifelong Reinforcement Learning with Modulating Masks

 The metrics report a lifelong evaluation across all tasks at different points during the lifelong training, computed as the average sum of reward obtained across all tasks in the curriculum.
 The area under the curve (AUC) is reported in corresponding tables.
 A forward transfer metric, following the formulation employed in \citet{wolczyk2021continualworld}, is computed for the CT-graph, Minigrid and Continual World.
 For each task, the forward transfer is computed as the normalized difference between the AUC of the training plot for the lifelong learning agent and the AUC for the reference single task expert.
-For the ProcGen experiments, the lifelong training and evaluation plot format reported in \cite{powers2022cora} was followed to enable an easier comparison with the results in the original paper.
+For the ProcGen experiments, the lifelong training and evaluation plot format reported in \citet{powers2022cora} was followed to enable an easier comparison with the results in the original paper.
 As tasks are learned independently of other tasks in $\mathrm{Mask_{RI}}$, there is no notion of forward transfer in the method.
 Therefore, the method is omitted when forward the transfer metrics are reported.

-The results presented in the evaluation plots and the total evaluation metric reported in the tables below were computed as the mean of the 3 seed runs, with the error bars denoting the 95\% confidence interval.
-While the sample size for the evaluation metric is 3, the sample size used for computing the mean and 95\% confidence intervals for the forward transfer metric and the training plots is 3 seeds multiplied by the number of tasks per curriculum (i.e., 24, 36, 24, 30, 30 for \emph{CT8}, \emph{CT12}, \emph{CT8 multi depth}, \emph{MG10}, and \emph{CW10} respectively).
+The results presented in the evaluation plots and the total evaluation metric reported in the tables below were computed as the mean of the seed runs per benchmark, with the error bars denoting the 95\% confidence interval.
+The \emph{CT8}, \emph{CT12}, \emph{CT8 multi depth}, and \emph{MG10} results contained 5 seed runs per method, while the \emph{CW10} results contained 3 seed runs due to its high computational requirement.
+While the sample size for the evaluation metric is the number of seed runs, the sample size used for computing the mean and 95\% confidence intervals for the forward transfer metric and the training plots is the number of seeds multiplied by the number of tasks per curriculum (i.e., 40, 60, 40, 50, 30 for \emph{CT8}, \emph{CT12}, \emph{CT8 multi depth}, \emph{MG10}, and \emph{CW10} respectively).
 A significance test was conducted on the results obtained to validate the performance difference between algorithms.
 The result of the test is reported in Appendix \ref{apndx:significance-testing}.